Aman-g99/Grofers_Aman_Final/README.md

   '''python manage.py runserver'''

-Use the command as per the following instruction:
+Use the command as per the following instruction(Go to the Frontend_cli folder):

 To get the value of a key use
-  '''python cli.py get <key>'''
+  '''python cli.py get key'''

 To add or update the value of a key use
-  '''python cli.py put <key> <value>'''
+  '''python cli.py put key value'''

 To monitor realtime changes to the key values start the following in separate console
   '''python cli.py watch'''